What is Geography?

 In Life After McGill, our graduates go on to many different careers and many kinds of advanced study.
 A major in our department can give you the world!

 Contact Michelle Maillet, our Undergraduate Advisor, at advisor.geog [at] mcgill.ca for more information on our majors, minors, and Honours program.
-Her regular advising drop-in hours are Tuesdays and Fridays from 1pm to 4pm in Burnside Hall room 323, and her extended drop-in hours for the fall add/drop period (September 4th to 18th inclusively) are every weekday from 1pm to 4pm.
+Her regular advising drop-in hours are Mondays from 1pm to 3pm, Wednesdays and Fridays from 1pm to 4pm, as well as Thursdays from 2pm to 4pm.
+She is located in Burnside Hall room 323.
 For more information on the role of the advisor, and on additional resources in the University, please see the Geography_Undergraduate_Advising_Guide.

 Areas of Geography